Caring Child Support Lawyers Sherwood Park & Edmonton

 Child support is collected with the assistance of the Maintenance Enforcement Program (MEP).
 This program assists the recipients of support receive the correct amount of child support and track the payments made by the paying party.
 Further, within the Maintenance Enforcement Program you can also register for the Recalculation Program which is designed to help you avoid an overpayment or underpayment.

-If you need assistance with your child support issues we would be happy to help.
+If you need assistance with your child support issues in Sherwood Park, Edmonton, or other areas across Alberta then we would be happy to help.
 Please contact us today to book a consultation with us.